Viral pneumonia is pneumonia that develops as a result of a viral infection in the lungs.

 Coronaviruses, a large family of viruses that cause respiratory illness, can lead to viral pneumonia.
 They include SARS-CoV-2, the virus that causes COVID-19.

 Severe pneumonia is among the most common complications resulting from severe COVID-19.
-It may develop by the end of the first week of infection.
+It may develop by the

 People with preexisting health conditions and older adults are more likely to develop severe pneumonia from SARS-CoV-2.